 Riders and horses need courage and determination as well as a good team spirit.
 But the most important thing of all is that they both love to play.
 A Mounted Games competition, at Pony Club, remains a sport were ordinary kids and ordinary ponies have a great deal of fun.

 Throughout the year approximately 250 teams compete in the 19 area competitions with the hope of qualifying for one of the 4 Zone finals.
 From these Zone finals the winning team will compete at Horse of the Year Show (HOYS), the final 2 places will be decided at the Pony Club Championships in August.
-Of the 4 teams you will see this weekend, Morpeth are looking to secure one of these converted 6 places.
-The Cumberland Farmers Hunt North competed at the Zone Junior finals and the Cumberland Farmers Hunt South qualified for the previous years Senior Zones finals.
+All 4 Teams you see today have all qualified for their Zone finals in 2018 which were held in July and most are heading for the championships later this month to try for the two remaining Horse of the Year Show places.

 Each session you will see a variety of games on horseback from Bending, Stepping Stones, Tyre, 5 mug, Big Sack and Balloon.
 These games require a lot of skill and team work.